altairbarbosa/running/README.md

 # running
 Management system for bodybuilding academies.

-To log in to the system use the information below:
+To log in to the system use the information: user - oquesereu@outlook.com password - positivo
-user: oquesereu@outlook.com
-password: positivo